kenankd/kenankd/README.md

 ## 🤝 Connect with Me

-Feel free to connect with me, I'm always open to interesting conversations and collaboration in exciting projects:
+Feel free to connect with me:

 - LinkedIn: [Kenan Dizdarević](https://www.linkedin.com/in/kenan-dizdarevic-22b0aa281/)